mrocklin/thesis/computations.md

 \includegraphics[width=.5\textwidth]{images/symm-axpy}
 \end{figure}

 The computation above is purely mathematical in nature.
-We now consider inplace behavior and inject unique tokens as described in section \ref{sec:tokenize}.
+We now consider inplace behavior and inject unique tokens as described in Section \ref{sec:tokenize}.
 We inject `COPY` operations where necessary.

 ~~~~~~~~~~~~~Python
 >>> inplace = inplace_compile(composite)